-Volunteers engaging in regulated activity do not have to be re-checked if they have already had a DBS check (which includes barred list information) unless the school have any concerns.
+Volunteers engaging in regulated activity do not have to be re-checked if they have already had a DBS check (which should include children's barred list information if engaging in regulated activity).
+However, if the school has any concerns they should consider obtaining a new DBS check- at the level appropriate to the volunteering role.